Health Information Manager (HIM) Career Guide

 - Medical and health services manager: Medical and health services managers are in charge of the day-to-day running of a health institution’s information or records department.
 They plan, coordinate, and direct record-keeping operations.
 This job title is more common in larger health facilities, where the health information systems are complex enough to need a dedicated department.

 - HIM director: This is an upper-management role, which you can rise to after getting experience in a lower position.
 HIM directors are in charge of the entire department, including operations and personnel.
 While the manager runs daily operations, the HIM director regularly collaborates with executives to work out the health information department’s long-term strategies and goals.

 - HIM consultant: An HIM consultant is a type of management consultant.
 They help health companies solve their health problems.
 They may also advise the company on which medical records management processes and systems to implement.

 The above positions can all be considered health information managers (with differences in scope and/or responsibilities).

+Health information managers (HIM) organize, oversee, and protect patient health information data which includes symptoms, diagnoses, medical histories, test results, and procedures.
 The exact job description depends on the professional’s job title.
 However, there are some everyday tasks that most health information managers do.
 Below are some of these daily duties:

 These are only some of the tasks carried out by health information managers.
 Depending on the specific sub-field you end up in, you may have more specialized duties.